bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

     Gateways list on the API Service Portal asking you to **Add Organization**.
 You will then need to wait for approval from the Organization Administrator.

+    Be sure the `organization` and `organizationUnit` in the Dataset match those of your Gateway.
+    You can retrieve your Gateway's organization and organization unit from https://api.gov.bc.ca/ds/api/v3/gateways/<gatewayId>.

 Enable an environment to display the API in the API Directory.
 You can individually enable each environment (`dev`, `test`, `prod`).